 6) DevOps

-Embedding a third-party component will require integration into your software development lifecycle.
+Third-party development of embedded components will require integration into your software development lifecycle.
 To achieve a seamless integration, it’s important to select embedded products that deploy directly into your environment(s).

-With a self-hosted/deployed model, you can easily integrate directly with your multiple environments for dev, testing, QA, and production to support how your software lifecycle operates.
-Once you’re integrated across multiple environments, you’ll also need to look for vendors that support things like version management, content deployments, and configurations across the various systems.
+With a self-hosted/deployed model, you can easily integrate directly with your multiple environments.
+These typically include dev, testing, QA, and production to support how your software lifecycle operates.

 7) Scalability and Performance

-Final Purchase Decisions Selecting a third-party SaaS software to incorporate into your SaaS app involves much more than choosing shiny features.
+Selecting a third-party SaaS software to incorporate into your SaaS app involves much more than choosing shiny features.
 Like buying shoes for kids with room to grow or a coffee with room to add cream, consider how the vendor continues to improve upon their offering into the future.

-Also evaluate how the component scales and fits into your entire development and delivery cycles.
+Also, evaluate how the component scales and fits into your entire development and delivery cycles.

 Watch our video, Building Better SaaS – Incorporating 3rd Party Products, as our CTO, David Abramson,and Natan Cohen, Head of Customer Success, discuss the potential pitfalls and best practices that must be considered when using 3rd party technology within your product.